Train & Constrain: Phonologically Informed Tongue-Twister Generation from Topics and Paraphrases: TwistList 2.0 Dataset Construction

-In line with \citet{keh-etal-2023-pancetta}, we present an additional task setting alongside the Topic-to-Twister approach, utilizing Style-Transfer.
-Whilst \citet{keh-etal-2023-pancetta} generate non-tongue-twister examples of their dataset entries via simple rule-based synonym replacement conditioned on part-of-speech tags, we leverage GPT-3.5 to paraphrase each entry in our tongue-twister dataset.
-To achieve this, we pass the following system message to GPT-3.5: \textit{"In this task you will pretend that you're an author who is rewriting existing works into a non-literary form that more resembles prose.
-You will be presented with a tongue-twister and asked to rewrite it using synonym replacement so that there are no longer high levels of phonetic overlap and sound repetition.
+In line with \citet{keh-etal-2023-pancetta}, we present an additional task setting alongside the topic-to-twister approach that utilizes style-transfer.
+Whilst \citet{keh-etal-2023-pancetta} generate non-tongue twister examples of their dataset entries via simple rule-based synonym replacement conditioned on part-of-speech tags, we leverage GPT-3.5-Turbo to paraphrase each entry in our tongue twister dataset.
+To achieve this, we pass the following system prompt to GPT-3.5-Turbo: \textit{"In this task you will pretend that you're an author who is rewriting existing works into a non-literary form that more resembles prose.
+You will be presented with a tongue twister and asked to rewrite it using synonym replacement so that there are no longer high levels of phonetic overlap and sound repetition.
 Example 1: INPUT = "She sells sea shells by the seashore."
 OUTPUT = "The girl sells conches by the ocean."
 Example 2: INPUT = "Peter Piper picks pickled peppers" OUTPUT = "Peter Piper selects preserved capsicums"}.
-We then present the following \textit{user} message to GPT-3.5 for each dataset entry: \textit{"INPUT = "[twister], OUTPUT = "} where \textit{[twister]} is a standard tongue-twister from TwistList 2.0.
+We then present the following \textit{user} message to GPT-3.5-Turbo for each dataset entry: \textit{"INPUT = "[twister], OUTPUT = "} where \textit{[twister]} is a standard tongue twister from TwistList 2.0.
 This approach is superior to simple synonym substitution as the LLM can dynamically select new vocabulary terms in a way that further ensures the new paraphrase uses combinations of vocabulary that are sensible.
 This is because raw synonym replacement can result in semantic drift (as very few words are true synonyms), potentially risking nonsensical outputs \cite{chiang-lee-2023-synonym}.